4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

 ## **Context**

+Keep in mind the following for instance login methods:

 * Instance1: PKI card login with pin (most used)
 * Instance2: Username & Password
 * Instance3: Username & Password